chartjs/Chart.js/docs/general/responsive.md

 ## Important Note

 Detecting when the canvas size changes can not be done directly from the `CANVAS` element.
 Chart.js uses its parent container to update the canvas *render* and *display* sizes.
-However, this method requires the container to be **relatively positioned**.
-It's also strongly recommended to **dedicate this container to the chart canvas only**.
+However, this method requires the container to be **relatively positioned** and **dedicated to the chart canvas only**.
 Responsiveness can then be achieved by setting relative values for the container size ([example](https://codepen.io/chartjs/pen/YVWZbz)):

 ```html
 <div class="chart-container" style="position: relative; height:40vh; width:80vw">